fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 Home groups become part of the network by building alliances, either ad hoc or long-standing.
 As they do so, their combined force grows.
 It allows groups to collaborate: to share talent, coordinate events, work together on campaigns and more.
 The possibilities are numerous.
 Obviously, this is a very different model from that of the national group and local affiliates (sometimes poorly integrated, as noted above).

 One can imagine differing patterns developing for extended alliance.
 There are direct relationships whereby each group affilates with one or more others.
 Those are useful for specific, usually local actions.
 To achieve broader reach, though, groups might build alliances by inference as is done with social netowrks.
-Larger networks can derived from the direct alliances of each group and from the issues it tackles and the kinds of skills it has.
+Larger networks can be inferred from the direct alliances of each group and from the issues it tackles and the kinds of skills it has.

 Allied groups will need forums for coordinating actions and sharing resources.
 They will need a shared calendar.
 They will also need to share announcements, blog posts, etc. At the same time the network of federated groups should uphold the privacy and consent of its members.

-Supporting these capabilities may sound challenging, but what we are talking about here is not that much different from what has already been achieved in collaborative efforts in many other areas such as research, open software development, and open learning systems.
+Supporting these capabilities may sound challenging, but what we are talking about here is not that different from what has already been achieved in collaborative efforts in many other areas such as research, open software development, and open learning systems.

 #### Use the consortium model to support big-ticket efforts
 While this document stresses the primacy of the netowrked home group, it recognizes the importance of non-profit organizations that serve progressive interests.
 We need media and lobbying efforts; we need constitutional lawyers and watchdog groups; we need health and counseling services in our communities.
 There is an important role for such organizations, and their budgets can be large.

 Where donations are tax deductible there is an incentive for them to appeal directly to the individual.

-Nonetheless we believe that an ecosystem, in which activism is based on networked home groups can coordinate well with these non-profits.
+Nonetheless we believe that an ecosystem that grounds activism in networked home groups can foster a more efficient approach for funding these non-profits.
 Perhaps the home group and allies could use polling and forum methods to help individual members prioritize their resources.
-Perhaps also where individuals perceive unneeded competition, redundancies and inefficiencies among the non profits they can use their home group and affiliates to lobby for improvement making them more responsive.
+Perhaps also where individuals perceive unneeded competition, redundancies and inefficiencies among the non profits they can use their home group and affiliates to lobby for improved, more responsive behavior.

 ```
  need to develop the above better
 ```

 #### It ultimately comes down to the individual
-The individual activist is the one to determine the nature of her engagement: on what issues to focus, how much time to expend, in what capacity.
-As we have argued, the home group is the best way to support her, but she must be able on her own to tailor her activism according to her needs.
+The individual activist is the one to determine the nature of her engagement: on what issues to focus, how much time to expend, and in what capacity.
+As we have argued, the home group is the best way to support her, but she must be able to tailor her activism according to her needs.

  She may want to engage in specific projects through the home group and filter out others.
 She may want to start a new project and recruit participants.
 She may want to include in her kit some tools and resources offered outside of her home group.